 Worship is one of the biggest images of our faith’s identity.
 Hands lifted high.
-But isn’t it self-centered of God to create us just for this purpose, or is there something more?
+But isn’t it self-centred of God to create us just for this purpose, or is there something more?

 In addressing this objection we must first note what worship actually is.
 The definition of worship is “the feeling or expression of reverence and adoration for a deity.”
-It’s not only an act but a feeling, an emotional expression of adoration.
+It’s an act and a feeling, an emotional expression of adoration.
 When I struggled with this question I first realized that we cannot worship against our will.

 The question to then ask is, why do I choose to worship?
 This question can have multiple answers depending on the subject, but I want to touch on one of the main points.
 We choose to worship because it’s the truthful thing to do.

 The world we live in is astonishing.
-The diversity, the color, the beauty, the complexity, it’s a miracle unto itself.
-As singer/songwriter, Andrew Peterson, marveled, “Don’t you want to thank someone for this?”
+The diversity, the colour, the beauty, the complexity, it’s astonishing.
+As singer/songwriter, Andrew Peterson, marvelled, “Don’t you want to thank someone for this?”
 And I did.
 In recognizing the beauty of creation and the disparity between God and the universe, my praise for Him was the only truthful and intellectually honest response.
 It is to be expected that God should desire what is true.

-If I act this way in these relationships, yet reject the most vital, then my well-being and happiness will be affected by an ignored relationship with God.
-It does no good to have a healthy relationship in only a few areas and ignore the others, we must maintain them all.
+If I act this way in these relationships, yet reject the most vital and life-giving, then my well-being and happiness will be affected by an ignored relationship with God.
+It does no good to have a healthy relationship in only a few areas and ignore the others.

 My final point is one of character.
 When a child sincerely says “I love you” to his mother or father, without expecting anything in return, it speaks loudly of his character.
-Parents work hard each and every day to provide a healthy living for their families, isn’t it honorable to give them thanks and praises in return?
+Parents work hard each and every day to provide a healthy living for their families, isn’t it honourable to give them thanks and praises in return?
+Our recognition of God’s goodness and works speak volumes.

 This brings me to the divine mystery of worship.
-God praises us when we show honorable character towards His works.
+God praises us when we show honourable character towards His works.
 These two NT verses state:

 A man is not a Jew if he is only one outwardly, nor is circumcision merely outward and physical.
 No, a man is a Jew if he is one inwardly; and circumcision is circumcision of the heart, by the Spirit, not by the written code.
 Such a man’s praise is not from men, but from God.
 (Rom 2:28-29)